vttale/serve-stale/README.md

       recursive resolver spends processing the query.

    o  A failure recheck timer, which limits the frequency at which a
-      failed lookup will be attempted.
+      failed lookup will be attempted again.

    o  A maximum stale timer, which caps the amount of time that records
       will be kept past their expiration.